r0b0/debian-installer/README.md

     When the live system is running, this is used as a [read-only lower device for overlayfs](https://docs.kernel.org/filesystems/overlayfs.html).
     The installer will copy this to the target system, mount it read-write, resize to expand to the whole partition and continue with the system installation.
  3. Top Overlay - upper and work device for the overlayfs for the live system.
 The changes you make while the live system is running are persisted here.

+### Building the Front-End

+The front-end is a [vue](https://vuejs.org/) application.
+You need [npm](https://www.npmjs.com/) to build it.
+Run the following commands to build it:

+    cd frontend
+    npm run build

 ## Comparison